MSN to DNP: 5 Benefits of Advancing Your Nursing Career

 Advanced Practice Nursing

-MSN to DNP programs that concentrate on advanced practice nursing will prepare you to advance your career, including progression to the most independent level of clinical nursing.
+MSN to DNP programs will prepare you to advance your career, including progression to the most independent level of clinical nursing.
 You’ll develop the skills for undertaking greater responsibility and accountability in caring for patients and leading health care teams.

-Consider an MSN to DNP program that focuses on systems or organizational leadership if you want to specialize in indirect care.
+Consider a Post-Master’s DNP program that focuses on systems or organizational leadership if you want to specialize in indirect care.
 You’ll learn how to define problems and design interventions in the context of health care administration, health care policy or informatics.

 Benefit #3: Nurses who advance from MSN to DNP are highly qualified leaders.

 Doctoral education in nursing is intended to prepare nurses for the highest levels of leadership.
 As a DNP graduate, you’ll be equipped to innovate nursing practice and education for improved patient outcomes.
-The following are just a few of the leadership roles you can undertake as an MSN to DNP graduate.
+The following are just a few of the leadership roles you can undertake as a DNP graduate.

 Advanced Practice Nurse

-DNP graduates can also work at the highest ranks of nursing administration.
-Nurse administrators work at a system or organizational level.
-Their positions include chief nurse executive, director of nursing, and director of patient services.
+DNP graduates are also qualified to work in the highest ranks of nursing administration.
+Positions may include chief nurse executive, director of nursing or director of patient services.

-MSN-prepared nurses are qualified for some nurse administrator jobs.
-But employers are increasingly seeking DNP graduates.
-That's because they have the most robust understanding of leadership and advocacy, organizational and systems thinking, quality improvement, and evidence-based practice.
+While MSN-prepared nurses are qualified for some nurse administrator jobs, employers are increasingly seeking DNP graduates for their robust understanding of leadership and advocacy, organizational and systems thinking, quality improvement and evidence-based practice.

 Benefit #4: The transition from MSN to DNP can lead to higher earning potential.